wwt/SwiftCurrent/STYLEGUIDE.md

     case member
   }

-  // These values are internal, so we do not need to explicity define the values/
+  // These values are internal, so we do not need to explicity define the values.
   // Planet is an Int to support sorting enum Planet: Int {
     case mercury